Wet Process of Cement

 - The process out clinker is cooled and ground to a fine powder with the addition of about 3 to 5% of gypsum.

-- The material produced by this process known as Portland cement.
+- The material produced by this process is known as Portland cement.

-- The cement manufacturing is done majorly by two methods known as wet process and dry process depending on their mixing is done with water or without water.
+- Cement manufacturing is done majorly by two methods known as wet process and dry process depending on their mixing is done with water or without water.

 - The wet process of cement manufacturing too popular for several decades because of the possibility of more accurate control while raw material mixing.
 After that, the dry process of raw material mixing gained momentum with the modem development of the technique of dry mixing of powdered materials using compressed air.

 - The dry process consumes much less fuel as the materials are already in a dry state, whereas in the wet process the slurry contains about 35 to 50 percent water.
 In a recent trend, the majority of cement factories are using the dry process of cement manufacturing.

 The following is a wet process of cement manufacturing step by step guide,

 1. The raw limestone from quarries is first crushed into small size fragments.
 Then it is mixed with clay or shale in a ball or tube mill and ground to form a slurry of a fine consistency with the addition of water.
 (The slurry is prepared with a water content of about 35 to 50 percent, and finely crushed particles are held in suspension.)